100% Free Consultation

 Construction accidents can be devastating, causing severe injuries or even fatalities to workers and bystanders alike.
 In the complex world of construction sites, personal injury claims play a crucial role in ensuring that the rights of those injured are protected and that they receive fair compensation for their losses.
 The legal system serves as a safety net for victims of construction accidents, holding responsible parties accountable for their actions while providing a path to recovery for the injured.

-The Law Office of Shane McClelland, PLLC is equipped to help clients in Katy and the surrounding areas pursue damages in construction accident claims.
+The Law Office of Shane McClelland, PLLC, is equipped to help clients in Katy and the surrounding areas pursue damages in construction accident claims.
 With a proven track record of success and experience handling similar cases, you can trust our team with your case.
 By partnering with our dedicated team, you can confidently navigate the complexities of the legal system and seek the justice and compensation you deserve.

-Get started on your case today-call 713-987-7107 to discuss your case with our Katy attorney.
+Get started on your case today-call 713-987-7107 to discuss your case with our Katy attorney during a free case evaluation.

 Common Construction Site Injuries